Youtube-1A-web-development/Youtube-1A-web-development.github.io/README.md

 HTML, CSS, and JavaScript👨🏻‍💻:
 -----------------------------
- Provide an overview of how HTML, CSS, and JavaScript were utilized in your project.
-Highlight the role of each language in different aspects of your Pokedex.
  We used HTML to structure content and define the layout of elements.
 We also used CSS to style and visually enhance the appearance of the web application.We used Javascript adds interactivity and dynamic behavior to the Pokédex application.

 Libraries and Frameworks📖: